Teetee-lab/Landmark-Tagging-For-Social-Media/README.md

 ## Outcome

-Built a Convolutional Neural Network Model from scratch and a pre-trained model (RESNET) to train the dataset.
+Developed a Convolutional Neural Network Model from scratch and a Pre-trained Pytorch model (RESNET18) to train the dataset.

 ## How to use the app